 According to an affidavit sworn by Waco Detective Manuel Chavez, but written by Assistant District Attorney Mark Parker of the McLennan County DA’s office, those arrested for the crime of having either Bandidos or Cossacks Motorcycle Club patches on their clothing – or those of affiliated support clubs, probably had something to do with the bloody massacre.

 It’s a strong case because Chavez admitted in open court that he had no personal knowledge of the allegations of complaint in that probable cause affidavit.
 None whatsoever does he have because, you see, he was at the scene of another criminal complaint when his supervisor called him to the bloody scene where the Englishes were arrested.

 Why was he needed there, at Twin Peaks?
 Word around the campfire is that no other cop would do it.
-They had been investigating cases of capital murder and aggravated assault before the District Attorney took over and changed their minds, ordered them to sign his affidavit.
+They had been investigating cases of capital murder and aggravated assault before District Attorney Abel Reyna took over and changed their minds, ordered them to sign his affidavit.

 Very unusual.
 Prosecutors don’t usually write affidavits.
 They either present them to Grand Juries, or they decline to prosecute the allegations as criminal complaints.

 It all came up in a hearing on a defense motion to dismiss him as the prosecutor and relegate him to the status of “necessary witness.”

 Why?
 Quite simply, he stepped out of his role as an officer of the court and acted as a policeman, according to their allegation.
 The motion is pending in an intermediate appeals court, the 10th District Court of Appeals, after the DA’s former law partner, Judge Matt Johnson of the 54th Criminal District at Waco turned it down.
 But that’s another story.